Head of Design Technology & Art Faculty, Teacher of Product Design & Engineering

 What do I need to know or be able to do before taking this course?

->

-> It’s really important that you have a passion for the subject and a desire to know more about historical and contemporary art, and how to use art materials and processes to develop and express your own ideas.
+It is really important that you have a passion for the subject and a desire to know more about historical and contemporary art and how to use art materials and processes to develop and express your own ideas.
 This course will give you the skills to enjoy, engage with and produce visual arts throughout your life.

->

-> What does the course involve?
+What does the course involve?

 You will develop your visual skills and build a portfolio of work by completing a wide range of activities and in-depth assignments.
 Throughout the course, you will: